Best Sewing Machines Suitable for Denim and Jeans

 SINGER Quantum Stylist 9960

-A true industrial denim sewing machine, with a price that goes along with it, the Quantum Stylist 9960 has indeed a quantum-level features:
+A true industrial jeans sewing machine, with a price that goes along with it, the Quantum Stylist 9960 has indeed a quantum-level features:

 - An astonishing 600 built-in stitches, and you thought that 100 was already overwhelming!